Moving around while talking

 Our motion may reduce or offset the effect of rigid body language that we may be dragging.

-Our motion also makes the audience less rigid or static.
+The audience become less rigid or static when we move around.
 They need to move their head or even body, in order to follow us, so they too become less static.

 We should avoid a fixed rout or pattern when moving.
 A speaker that paces back and forth, like a lion in a cage, projects nervousness.